 State laws regarding nexus and the concept of "doing business" in a state vary widely from state to state.
 The only way to find out if you may have a nexus in a state is to check with that state.
 This means that if you are doing business in several states, you will have to check on each one.

-If you are doing business in Kentucky, go to the website for the Department of Revenue for that state (it might be called something different).
+If you are doing business in Kentucky, for example, go to the website for the Department of Revenue for that state (it might be called something different).
 Look up the term "nexus" or "remote retailer" or "doing business," to see how Kentucky defines the term.
 Decide if your business presence in Kentucky meets the requirements for nexus.
 If you are not sure, you might need to call the state to get a determination.
 Some states will ask you to fill out an online form to get more information before they give you a determination.